govex/performance-management-getting-started/appendix-b.md

 The following issues will be the focus of this executive briefing memo:
 * Follow-up items (from previous meeting(s)
-* Standing Item I (progress on goals that relate to city priorities)
+* Standing Items (progress on goals that relate to city priorities)
-* New Item I (timely and relevant items from the news, legislative session, or budget session)
+* New Items (timely and relevant items from the news, legislative session, or budget session)

 **Follow-Up Items:**
 (Suggested Discussion Length: XX Minutes)